Policy last updated

 The school resource notification includes, for students eligible for tier 3, an indicative tier 3 funding allocation.

 This is an indicative funding allocation only.
 The exact funding amount will be reflected in end of term Student Resource Package (SRP) updates.
-The school will be provided an end of term tier 3 funding summary via email shortly after the SRP update detailing confirmed funding amounts.
+The school will be provided an end of term tier 3 funding summary through the DIFS Portal via the ‘Funding’ tab shortly after the SRP update detailing confirmed funding amounts.
 Should the student have alternative enrolment arrangements (attends 2 schools), the final allocation will reflect this.
 Refer to: Tier 3 student-level funding.

 For questions about the funding allocation, timelines, or process, please contact disability.inclusion.outcomes@education.vic.gov.au

-Regional disability coordinators can access the profile report and School Resource Notification via the DIFS Portal.
-This advises regional disability coordinators of the outcomes of the profile, so they can support schools with any queries.
+Disability coordinators can access the profile report and School Resource Notification via the DIFS Portal.
+This advises disability coordinators of the outcomes of the profile, so they can support schools with any queries.

 Timetable for funding allocations

-Disability Inclusion funding support does not have deadlines, annual rounds, or submission dates.
-Funding for students supported by the Program for Students with Disabilities (PSD) will continue for individual students until a profile is completed.
+While the process for requesting a Disability Inclusion Profile does not have deadlines, annual rounds, or submission dates, funding start dates are based on a number of factors, including budget-critical each term.
+Funding for students supported by the Program for Students with Disabilities (PSD) will continue until it is due to expire, or is superseded by a School Resource Notification (SRN) following a Disability Inclusion Profile meeting.
 Schools can request a profile for students at any time if the student meets the request requirements.
 The facilitator service will prioritise students with the highest functional needs for profile meetings.

 Generally, any Disability Inclusion tier 3 funding that results from a profile will apply from the term following the receipt of a complete profile meeting request.
 Funding may commence at a later date if the profile request process is postponed by the school.